UniversalDependencies/docs/treebanks/es_ancora/index.md

   <li>Cnd
     <ul>
       <li>AUX-Fin: sería, podría, habría, debería, podrían, deberían, estaría, habrían, serían, podríamos</li>
-      <li>VERB-Fin: tendría, haría, gustaría, supondría, diría, permitiría, tendrían, llegaría, trataría, daría</li>
+      <li>VERB-Fin: tendría, haría, gustaría, supondría, diría, permitiría, tendrían, iría, llegaría, trataría</li>
     </ul>
   </li>
 </ul>